Zandario/dmui/README.md

 In addition to the interface elements defined above, there are two more: the submit and reset buttons.
 These are pre-defined for you.

-#### submit

-The submit interface variable is used to place the submit button on the form.
-You can assign a different value to this variable to change the text displayed on the button face.
-The default is "Submit".
-The special control variable `form_url` may be set to the URL that you want to receive the submitted form.
-This defaults to the form object used to display the form.

-#### reset

-The reset interface variable is used to place a reset button on the form.
-When the user pushes the reset button, the displayed form is restored to its initial state so the user can start over.
-You can assign a different value to this variable to change the text displayed on the button face.
-The default is "Reset".
-If you set it to null, the form will not contain a reset button.

 #### Non-Interface Variables

 In addition to interface variables and their associated control variables, you may have reason to define other variables that are used for your own purposes.
 These should be marked as such by defining them to be `global`, `const`, or `tmp`.
 Such variables will be ignored when constructing the form interface.